DevAttaulNoor/ECom_Website/Readme.md

-# A Responsive ECommerce Website Using HTML, CSS and Javascript
+# Introduction
-This repository contains the code for an e-commerce website developed using HTML, CSS, and JavaScript.
+This repository contains the code for a responsive Electronic Commerce website developed using HTML, CSS, and JavaScript.
 The website allows users to browse and purchase products online.

 # Getting Started